-This year we saw a notable increase in shareholder resolutions seeking a vote on climate transition plans, and proposals for racial equity audits.
-Investors are calling for a swifter, more fundamental response to these deepening environmental and social crises.

-Setting the scene

-This voting season saw the emergence of formal shareholder votes on companies' responses to climate change.
-This followed attempts to improve investor scrutiny of companies' actions on climate and the rapid expansion in company commitments to achieving net-zero emissions.
+on climate transition plans, and proposals for racial equity audits.
+Investors are calling for a swifter, more fundamental response to these deepening Setting the scene This voting season saw the emergence of formal shareholder votes on companies' responses to climate change.
+This followed attempts to improve investor scrutiny of companies' actions on climate and the rapid expansion in company commitments to achieving net-zero emissions. environmental and social crises.